apriltuesday/staff-of-deep-learning/README.md

 It's running a 117M-parameter model, give it a hot second.
 Also I can't afford a better server.

+**Does it work on mobile?**

+This isn't a frequently asked question, but I just thought you should know: yes, it autocompletes on `ENTER` as well as `TAB`.

 **I want one that generates <creatures, spells, places...>**

 Get me the data and let's talk.